Salahuddin Quader Chowdhury: Personal life

 Chowdhury was married to Farhat Quader Chowdhury.
 Farhat is the daughter of Alamgir Mohammad Adel (brother of Jahangir Mohammad Adel) and Laili Chowdhury (daughter of Lal Miah, zamindar of Faridpur).
-Their children include Farzin, Hummam (b.
-1983) and Fazlul.
+Their children include Farzin, Hummam (born 1983) and Fazlul.
 In August 2016, Human Rights Watch and Amnesty International alleged that Hummam was arrested on 4 August 2016, and disappeared.
 Amnesty says multiple credible sources place him at Rapid Action Battalion (RAB) headquarters in Dhaka on 12 August, but authorities have denied having him in custody.
 Hummam returned home in March 2017.
 Hummam is married to the granddaughter of industrialist A. K. Khan.

 Chowdhury's brother, Giasuddin Quader Chowdhury, was a member of parliament from Bangladesh Nationalist Party.
 Other two brothers were Saifuddin and Jamaluddin.
 Industrialist brothers Salman F Rahman and Sohel Rahman were their cousins.
 On 3 January 2005, he met Sheikh Hasina and invited her to his son Faiyyaz's wedding.
 Hasina said that she couldn't attend the wedding due to security concerns after the 2004 Dhaka grenade attack.
 There were accusations that Salahuddin was involved in the grenade attack on Sheikh Hasina, to which Salahuddin replied that had he been behind the attack, the grenade wouldn't have missed Hasina.